NageshkumarA/diligince-home-launch/docs/executive/product-overview-executive-presentation.md

 — Rajesh Kumar, Head of Procurement

-**The Solution with Diligince.ai:**
+**The Solution with Diligence.ai:**

 **Day 1: Requirement Creation (30 minutes)**
-- Rajesh logged into Diligince.ai and used the 6-step requirement wizard
+- Rajesh logged into Diligence.ai and used the 6-step requirement wizard
 - Selected "Maintenance Services" → "CNC Machinery Maintenance"
 - AI auto-populated common specifications from similar past requirements
 - Uploaded technical drawings and maintenance schedule